jasmine-rios/SMTP-Server-EC2/README.md

 Ideally for real SMTP don't have these SMTP ports open anywhere but narrow it down with the Networks that it's going to send it with.

+The steps to edit the /etc/postfix/main.cf to make Postfix work was based off of (Install Postfix on Centos)[https://netcorecloud.com/tutorials/install-centos-postfix/]

 ## Automation Folder

 ### SMTP-Test-Install-Terraform